kbuika/kibuika.com/content/posts/Closures-again/Closures-again.md

 ---
 title: Closures...I am not done yet
 description: My quest for closures keeps intensifying.
 Maybe it has nothing to do with Javascript closures but some other kind of closure.
-Anyway, let's explore array functions as closures.
 date: 2022-07-12T11:00:00.000Z
 ---